JamesBrownR/Clipernator/info.md

 - General item pool needs at least 5 more items
 - Clownish is still a bit iffy. wave radius should be expanded slightly. confused enemies should do 3x damage to other enemies (both from contact damage and bullets). confused enemies currently still dont do contact damage. cannonballs that are confused dont charge at enemies and explode. all enemeies when confused should attack other enenmies
-- mask enemies should shoot projectiles from slightly outside themselves, their bullets should not spawn on their hitbox
+- Water Balloon enemies should shoot projectiles from slightly outside themselves, their bullets should not spawn on their hitbox
 - reflected cannon balls should not stop the charge until they hit something. current if you are at one side of that stage and reflect a cannonball to another, it stops before it explodes on a wall
 - cannon ball charge speed should be reduced by 20%
 - Clownish upgrade is placeholder